catzy007/catzy007.github.io/posts/2020-11-07-my-journey-to-external-gpu-egpu-on-laptops/index.md

 nvidia 950M uses 100% utilization and i only get around 22 fps not great at all.
 I think, the game doesn't understand the hardware configuration or something.

-As you can see with powerful enough CPU and Mini-PCIE adapter which is PCIE-1X bandwith, you can still game with reasonable enough FPS.
-But i don't recommend GPU Higher than this RX 560 because of bandwith limitation.
-If you want to get more, go with M.2 NVME adapter which is require newer laptops and different adapter.
-As for GPU goes, and you're only using it for gaming, go with old-ish Radeon GPU.
-Because driver is pretty much stable and can be used in many weird situation like GPU Passtruogh or EGPU like this.
+As you can see with powerful enough CPU and Mini-PCIE adapter which is PCIE-1X bandwidth, you can still game with reasonable enough FPS.
+But i don't recommend GPU Higher than this RX 560 because of bandwidth limitation.
+If you want to get more, go with M.2 NVMe adapter which is required newer laptops and different adapter.
+As for GPU goes, and you're only using it for gaming, go with oldish Radeon GPU.
+Because driver is pretty much stable and can be used in many weird situations like GPU Passthrough or EGPU like this.
 As for some games like No Man's Sky, you can try to disable NVIDIA dGPU try again.

 If i had access to more device, i'll post it here.
 Maybe with more gaming number as well.